CristianoBeato/EbonyPixel-Engine/README.txt

 Back End Rendering of Stencil Shadows:
 --------------------------------------

-The Doom 3 BFG Edition GPL Source Code release does not include functionality enabling rendering of stencil shadows via the "depth fail" method, a functionality commonly known as "Carmack's Reverse".
+The Ebony Pixel engine Source Code release does not include functionality enabling rendering of stencil shadows via the "depth fail" method, a functionality commonly known as "Carmack's Reverse".

 =========================================
 3) LICENSE
 =========================================
 See COPYING.txt for the GNU GENERAL PUBLIC LICENSE ADDITIONAL TERMS:  The Ebony Pixel Engine Source Code is also subject to certain additional terms.
 You should have received a copy of these additional terms immediately following the terms and conditions of the GNU GPL which accompanied the Doom 3 BFG Edition GPL Source Code.
 If not, please request a copy in writing from id Software at id Software LLC, c/o ZeniMax Media Inc., Suite 120, Rockville, Maryland 20850 USA.